 This sample explains how to copy and paste entities (and labels) between two independent ViewportLayout controls and how to keep their views in sync.
-In WinForms, it also contains the logic for resizeable SplitContainer implementation.
+It also contains resizeable split container implementation.

 This sample explains how to compare entities of two 2D drawings and how to keep indipendent ViewportLayout controls cameras in sync.